fortunedev223/reactjs-admin/README.md

 ### Node.js

-To install and use Oftadeh React, you will need [Node.js](https://nodejs.org/) installed to your computer.
+To install and use React, you will need [Node.js](https://nodejs.org/) installed to your computer.
 We won't get into too much detail about Node.js as it's out of the scope of this documentation.
 Also you won't need to actually use Node.js, it's only required for the development process.

 ## Installation